woniland/ski_jump/instructions/3-Programmer.md

 Next, we want to check if the implementation is actually correct - we can do this by using the concept of [Unit testing](https://en.wikipedia.org/wiki/Unit_testing).
-Unit test execute a small piece of code in fully controlled environment and check if it fulfills the expectations.
+Unit test execute a small piece of code in a fully controlled environment and check if it fulfills the expectations.

 - If a code does not pass the unit tests there is no hope it will work in real life
-- Unit tests should be a small, independent piece of logic
+- Unit tests should test a small, independent piece of logic
-- Unit tests should be executed regularly, e.g. on every commit
+- Unit tests should be executed regularly, e.g. on every commit (in the CI)
 - Unit tests often check invariants or symmetries of your code

 The most popular unit test framework for Python is [pytest](https://docs.pytest.org/en/stable/).